FumiHax/jupyterlab-broccoli/README.md

-# under constructing
-# jupyterlab-broccoli-4x
+# jupyterlab-broccoli
 JupyterLab Extension for Blockly
-This is a fork of Jupyterlab-Blockly extension for JupyterLab-4
+This is a fork of Jupyterlab-Blockly extension for JupyterLab

 ## Broccoli
 * jupyterlab-broccoli is the fork of **jupyterlab-blockly**